HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 ### Top ecommerce platforms by website popularity

 This year, the <a hreflang="en" href="https://developers.google.com/web/tools/chrome-user-experience-report/">Chrome User Experience Report</a> provided a popularity rank for each website.
 This allowed us to break down top ecommerce platforms by their popularity in different segments of the market.
-All sites refers to all 7.5 million sites that were profiled on mobile and 6.3 million sites for desktop.
+"All" refers to all 7.5 million sites that were profiled on mobile and 6.3 million sites for desktop.

 {{ figure_markup(
   image="top-5-ecommerce-platforms-by-crux-rank.png",